AusDTO/dta-website/_posts/2018-09-24-hardware-marketplace-open-for-business.md

 searchexcerpt: The new Hardware Marketplace launches with its first category, Enterprise Storage.

 ---
+<p class="callout">Update: The Request for Tender for the Hardware Marketplace’s second and third categories, for Network Equipment and Cabling Services was <a href="https://www.tenders.gov.au/?event=public.atm.show&ATMUUID=35F84EC2-9515-6A29-DB123BE7F4193D22">released on the AusTender website</a> on 8 October 2018.
+Thank you to those who gave us feedback.</p>

 [The Hardware Marketplace](https://ictprocurement.service-now.com/sp) replaces several expired ICT procurement panels and makes it easier for businesses to sell ICT hardware to government, and for ICT government buyers to buy from them.

 The launch is another step to change the way government buys digital products and services.
 By removing restrictions on the number of sellers and simplifying panel tender processes, the Hardware Marketplace provides more opportunities for smaller businesses to compete for government contracts.